 Perhaps the biggest benefit of digital marketing is the ability to track everything.
 Traditional marketing material printed and displayed cannot always track how many people saw your billboard or looked at your mailer.
 However, digital marketing tactics can provide this information with the ability to set goals that produce measurable insights.

-Tools like Google Analytics and HubSpot (or marketing automation platforms in general), offer data on the amount of website visits you’ve had, how long visitors spent on the site, or what pages they’ve looked at.
-Email marketing platforms can not only tell you who opened your email, but which links were clicked on most.
-Social media can give you the reach of both organic posts and paid advertisements.
+Tools like Google Analytics and HubSpot or SharpSpring offer data on multifamily website visits or what pages they looked at.
+Email marketing platforms can tell you who opened your email and which links were clicked on most.
+And social media can give you the reach of both organic posts and paid advertisements.

-This is the an under appreciated value of inbound marketing.
-The ability to regularly track and offer such insights in the marketing funnel allows marketers to better optimize their efforts.
-Businesses can save large amounts of time and money by ensuring their marketing strategy is always on track and that goals are within reach.
+This is an underappreciated value of inbound marketing.
+The ability to regularly track and offer such insights in the conversion funnel allows marketers to better optimize their efforts.
+Businesses can save large amounts of time and money by ensuring their multifamily marketing strategy is always on track and that goals are within reach.

 Supporting the Numbers

-Consider cost per lead.
-It’s as simple as knowing your marketing spend and dividing it by total leads.
+Consider cost per lead: It’s as simple as knowing your marketing spend and dividing it by total leads.